garrandall/popular-music-data/tracks/tell-that-girl-to-shut-up-transvision-vamp.md

 You better tell that girl
 You better tell that girl

-Ooh you better tell, yeah you better tell, oh
+Ohyou better tell, yeah you better tell, oh
 You better tell that girl
 You better tell that girl
 You better tell that girl